jtownson/swakka/readme.md

           path = "/pets",
           method = GET,
           operation = Operation(
-            // 2. reference one of these security schemes in an endpoint security = Some(Seq(SecurityRequirement('petstore_auth, Seq("read:pets")))),
+            // 2. reference one or more of these security schemes in an endpoint security = Some(Seq(SecurityRequirement('petstore_auth, Seq("read:pets")))),
             endpointImplementation = _ => ???
           )